 As we publish our prices well in advance, we may occasionally be faced with significant cost increases due to factors over which we have no control.
 As such we reserve the right to impose surcharges (or price decreases) up to 1 day before departure due to increases in Inca Trail trek permits (entrance fee), unfavourable exchange rates, increases in train fares or other transport costs, taxes, sudden increases in legal minimum wages or if government action should require us to do so.

-Our Inca Trail trek prices are based upon the following third party costs which are outside of our control: (info updated 01 May 2017)
+Our Inca Trail prices are based on the following third party costs which are outside of our control:

-1: Inca Trail entrance fee has assumed to be 345 Peruvian Soles (S/.292 + S/.53 sales tax) which is about US$108 and 59 Peruvian Soles (S/.50 + S/.9 sales tax) which is about US$18 for all of our porters.
-The price paid for the entrance fee is marked on the trek permit.
-The exact price of the entrance fee has not been officially confirmed and may be subject to change.
+The price paid for the entrance fee is clearly marked on the trek permit.
 This price includes entrance to Machu Picchu.
 The government reserves the right to increase the entrance fee at any time throughout the year and may only give us one or two weeks notice.
-Prices for 2018 are likely to be announced towards the end of September 2017.
+Inca Trail trek permit prices for 2019 are likely to be announced just before they go on sale in October.

-3. Included in the price of the trek is the bus ticket from Machu Picchu to Aguas Calientes which costs US$12 per person.
-It is not anticipated that these costs will increase during 2017.
+3. Included in the price of the trek is the bus ticket from Machu Picchu to Aguas Calientes which currently costs US$12 per person.
+It is not anticipated that these costs will increase during 2018.
 The price paid for the bus ticket is clearly marked on the ticket.
-Prices have yet to be announced for 2018.
+Prices for 2019 have yet to be announced.

 4. Local sales taxes known as IGV are included in the price of the Inca Trail trek.
 The currently rate of IGV is 18%.
-It is not anticipated that this rate will increase during 2017 or 2018.
+It is not anticipated that this rate will increase during 2019.

 5. Exchange Rate.
-The Inca Trail trek price for late 2017 & 2018 is based on an exchange rate of 1 USD = 3.20 Peruvian Soles.
+The Inca Trail trek price for 2018 & 2019 is based on an exchange rate of 1 USD = 3.20 Peruvian Soles.
 Although we accept payment for the trek in US dollars the majority of our expenses are in Peruvian Soles (trek permits, office & porter wages, food, taxes).
 Peru Treks will absorb any change in costs up to 15 points difference from 3.20. i.e. if the exchange rate falls to 3.05 we will not ask you to pay any additional surcharge.
-If however the value of the US dollar falls below 3.05 we will ask you to pay a US$10 surcharge, if the value falls below 2.95 we will ask you to pay a US$15 surcharge, below 2.85 we will ask you to pay a US$20 surcharge etc etc. Peru Treks will have to show any calculations to clearly justify such surcharges.
-In the last 8 years we have never requested an exchange rate surcharge to be paid.
+If however the value of the US dollar falls below 3.05 we will ask you to pay a US$10 surcharge, if the value falls below 2.95 we will ask you to pay a US$20 surcharge, below 2.85 we will ask you to pay a US$30 surcharge etc etc. Peru Treks will have to show any calculations to clearly justify such surcharges.
+In the last 9 years we have never requested an exchange rate surcharge to be paid.

 If any of the third party costs listed above change to increase the cost of the trek we will immediately update the trek price listed on our website (apart from the exchange rate which can continue to go up and down throughout the year so the website will not be updated to reflect these cost changes).
 Clients will be liable for paying any increased cost of the Inca Trail trek upon arrival in Cusco.